robpco/docker-awscli/README.md

 ## CI SERVER USAGE

+Image created to enable CI runners to execute AWS CLI commands

-- Dramatically faster than base image with AWSCLI installed during each pipeline run
+- Dramatically faster than downloading base image and installing AWS CLI for each execution
-- Small size enables downloading in a fraction of the time of base images
+- Downloads fast due to its Small size (~80 MB)
-- Doesn't require pip installation of the CLI and dependancies on each run
+- Executes fast as AWS CLI and dependancies are preinstalled
-- Includes `bash` support for bash-specific CI scripts or commands
+- Includes `bash` and `curl` commands for use in CI scripts

-When using with CI runners, set Image Entrypoint as shown below as default Entrypoint is `aws`.
+**Example `.gitlab-ci.yml` (GitLab CI)** using image to copy directory to S3

+- Set Entrypoint to override default of `aws`
-Example `.gitlab-ci.yml` (GitLab CI) that uses AWS CLI to copy `settings` folder to S3.
-(In this example, AWS Credentials are passed via environment variables set as Gitlab Secrets.)
+- Pass AWS Credentials via environment variables set as CI Secrets

 ``` yaml
 image: